 The Adirondack 46ers Hockey Club was created in the spring of 2017 with a 12U girls team and a 2005 boys team.
-The 46ers was built to create a hockey club of teams for players to progress through and the club has now grown to be comprised of girls 10U (split season), 12U, 14U, 16U, & 19U tier II teams and boys 12U (split season), 14U (split season), 16U & 18U tier III teams for the 2022-2023 season.
+The 46ers were built to create a hockey club of teams for players to progress through, and the club has now grown to be comprised of Girls 8U (split season), 10U (split season), 12U, 14U, 16U, & 19U tier II teams and boys 12U (split season), 14U (split season), 16U & 18U tier III teams for the 2022-2023 season.
 The 46ers 16U Boys were the 2021 New York State Tier III Champions and the 46ers 18U Boys were the 2022 New York State Tier III Champions!!
 During the 2022 Spring season, the 46ers Hockey Club fielded 15 teams composed of boys, girls, and coed.

 The 46ers also have fall and spring development sessions and several spring teams.
 All teams play a highly competitive schedule that prepares players for success at regular competition, NYSAHA State Tournament, and USA Hockey National Tournament.
 The 46ers attract many of the North Country’s most advanced players.

 The 46ers are gaining a reputation for developing girls and boys willing to put in the time and effort to achieve higher levels of play.

 The Adirondack 46ers Hockey Club is committed to helping female and male hockey players develop as athletes, leaders, and members of the community through a competitive hockey environment that instills life values such as teamwork, sportsmanship, a consistent work ethic, and respect for self and others.